The definition that actually holds up

 Where agents are delivering real ROI in 2026

+Klarna deployed AI agents equivalent to 700 full-time employees for customer interactions in 2025.
+Salesforce attributed 4,000 job role reductions to Agentforce.
+UPS reduced workforce by 20,000 employees partially through AI automation.
+These are large enterprise deployments — but the ROI map extends to smaller operations too.
 From IndieHackers, a founder building toward $1M ARR: 'I deployed a conversational AI chatbot that handles 80% of customer inquiries automatically.'
-A small business owner on Medium: 'Weekly content creation time: 12 hours reduced to 2 hours' via AI-powered scheduling and content drafting workflows.
 A developer on Reddit: 'My workflow is about 80% AI-generated code now — not in the let AI do whatever sense but more like being a senior reviewer who delegates scoped tasks and evaluates output.'

 The honest limitations in 2026

+Context drift: at turns 10-15 in a long agent session, reasoning quality on most models degrades as the context fills with action/observation history.
+This is why long-running tasks benefit from explicit planning at the start — the written plan persists legibly even as context grows.
 Security: prompt injection — malicious instructions embedded in tool outputs that redirect the agent's behaviour — is an active and underresearched attack vector.
-The November 2025 incident in which Claude Code was misused in a cyberattack was cited in The Conversation's 2026 AI review.
-Agents that take real actions in external systems have real attack surfaces.
-Security architecture matters.
+The November 2025 incident in which Claude Code was misused in a cyberattack appeared in The Conversation's 2026 AI review.
+Agents with real access to external systems have real attack surfaces.